singularity/singularity/README.txt

 Also, the following shortcut keys may prove useful:
 0, 1, 2, 3, 4 in map screen: change the speed.
 0 is pause, 4 is fastest.
 ESC and Enter in various screens: leave or confirm a choice.
+Right-click in a screen: cancel a dialog or leave a screen.
 P, R, N, S in base screen.
 Change the base items.
 	(Type the first letter of the component you want to change.)